Milestone Mastercard® review

 - Penalty APR.
-If you make a late payment, your purchase APR may be increased to the penalty APR of 29.90%.
+If you make a late payment, your purchase APR may be increased to a higher penalty APR.
 For your APR to be reverted to the original rate, you’ll need to pay six consecutive monthly minimum payments on time.

 - Authorized user fee.
-If you want to add another user who is authorized to make charges to your account, you’ll need to pay.
+If you want to add another user who is authorized to make charges to your account, you’ll need to pay a fee.

 - Documentation fee.
 If you’d like to receive an old statement, you’ll be charged per statement.
 If you’d like to receive copies of sales tickets, you’ll be charged $10 per ticket.

 - No grace period on cash advances.
-Be careful with cash advances — they begin accruing interest on approval.
+Be careful with cash advances — they begin accruing interest right away.

 - No balance transfers.
-The Milestone Gold Mastercard won’t allow you to transfer or consolidate debt from other cards.
+The Milestone Mastercard® won’t allow you to transfer or consolidate debt from other cards.

-Customer reviews for the Milestone Gold Mastercard vary drastically online.
-Among the more positive reviews, people have sited how it’s an easy card to get if you have poor credit.
-In order to get the most out of the card, they report how they keep a low balance on it and pay it off on time every month in order to hopefully get approved for a better card later on down the road after they’ve built up their credit history.
+Customer reviews for the Milestone Mastercard® vary drastically online.
+Among the more positive reviews, people have cited how it’s an easy card to get if you have poor credit.
+In order to get the most out of the card, they report how they keep a low balance on it and pay it off on time every month in order to hopefully upgrade to a better card later on down the road after they’ve built up their credit history.

 However, others complain about high APRs and annual fees, as well as no credit increases.
-Some customers were unhappy with how long it took them to actually get the card after they’d applied for it and gotten approved — with many saying it took over two months to receive the card in the mail.
-There are also multiple reports of poor customer service — whether it’s calling them to ask where their card is after getting approved for it, or having an issue closing their account down.
-You should also be wary of getting billed for extra charges, with one reviewer stating they were charged a $38 over-limit fee even though they never signed up for the over-limit coverage.
+Some customers were unhappy with how long it took them to actually get the card after they’d completed the required forms — with many saying it took over two months to receive the card in the mail.
+There are also multiple reports of poor customer service — whether it’s calling them to ask when they’ll receive their card, or having an issue closing their account down.
+You should also be wary of getting billed for extra charges, with one reviewer stating they were charged an over-limit fee even though they never signed up for the over-limit coverage.